 The audience, which includes members of all departments, decides the winner by voting.
 There are currently no formal criteria; it is up to each audience member to choose which project they think is best.

-For ShipIt 12, online voting was used, and the following criteria were included on the voting form:
+Since ShipIt 12, online voting is used, and the following criteria were included on the voting form: